neids0n/docker-otrs/README.md

-# 🛠️ docker-otrs
-Aplicação OTRS no docker
+# Project to deploy OTRS with docker

-- O OTRS é um sistema moderno e flexível de gerenciamento de tíquetes e processos.
+- OTRS is a modern and flexible ticket and process management system.

 ## Database Setup and Basic System Configuration